-Survivor 2017: Jeff Probst Reacts To Zeke Smith Being Outed As Transgender
+‘Survivor’ 2017: Jeff Probst Reacts To Zeke Smith Being Outed As Transgender

 — SURVIVOR (@survivorcbs) April 13, 2017

-In the moment, Zeke sat remarkably calm and centered throughout, garnering praise from Probst, and fellow tribemates Andrea Boehlke, Sarah Lacina, Tai Trang, Ozzy Lusth, and Debbie Wanner.
+In the moment, Zeke sat remarkably calm and centered throughout, garnering praise from Probst and fellow tribemates Andrea Boehlke, Sarah Lacina, Tai Trang, Ozzy Lusth, and Debbie Wanner.
 After the episode’s airing, Smith spoke out about the experience.

 Outed as transgender on reality TV: #Survivor’s Zeke Smith says ‘I just wanted to be known for my game’ https://t.co/yJ7ZT9zFiX pic.twitter.com/dObcv9kRZo